-Child care facilities are not available on campus and the institution cannot be held responsible for children left unattended.
+Limited child care facilities are available on campus,but the institution cannot be held responsible for children left unattended.
 Therefore, children should not be left unsupervised while on campus.
 Children are not permitted to accompany students to classes, laboratories, seminars, etc.